 Team Beachbody is probably the leading network marketing company right now for people who are addicted (in a good way) to working out, and fitness professionals.
-But Visalus is really taking over that mantle because of a superior product, better residuals, and massive growth.

 The fact that Beachbody spends so much money competing with their own distributors is a deal killer, in my opinion.